copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 ### Non-goals (Phase 1)

-* “Open upload for everyone on the internet” on day one.
+* "Open upload for everyone on the internet" on day one.
 * Complex multi-tenant architecture.
 * Custom plugin development (unless clearly required later).